 Mast is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Brian Mast sits on the following committees:

 House Committee on Transportation and Infrastructure

-- Member, Subcommittee on Coast Guard and Maritime Transportation
+- Chair, Subcommittee on Coast Guard and Maritime Transportation

 - Member, Subcommittee on Economic Development, Public Buildings, and Emergency Management